 4. Change Your Pillow

 Using down pillows are nice, but not if you sweat a lot at night.
 These pillows trap the heat which can make your head feel warm.
 This can result in more discomfort because you will sweat and feel warm at the same time.
-I suggest using microfiber or even buckwheat pillows.
+I suggest using a microfiber or even a buckwheat pillow.
 Yes, it may not be as comfortable as a down pillow, but it is cooling and can help lessen the sweating.
+Also, try using cooling pillows as I think that they’re an amazing invention.

 Night sweats have many causes but there are so many treatment options available nowadays so you don’t have to worry as much.
 The key is to know about this condition and seeking help from a doctor for the best way to solve this problem.